Robbbo-T/GAIA-Platforms/GAIA-Platforms/DOCS/GP-DOCS-0001-PROTOCOL-A.md

   - Federation
   - Standardization
   - Quality Control
+  - Requirements Management
+  - Design Traceability
+  - AS9100
+  - ISO 14001
+  - EASA CS-25
+  - S1000D BREX
 ---

 # 📜 GAIA Platforms – Federated Response Structuring Protocol

 ## 1. Purpose

 This protocol defines the mandatory structuring of AI-generated responses for GAIA Platforms, ensuring federation-ready outputs, minimum latency, domain correctness, and integration-readiness into the GAIA-COAFI architecture.
+It also includes comprehensive requirements management and design traceability in accordance with AS9100, ISO 14001, EASA CS-25, and S1000D BREX.

 ---